With humans safely enclosed inside homes, urban wildlife and vegetation take over the streets.

-In San Francisco, coyotes—normally scared away by cars— are traipsing across the desolate Golden Gate Bridge.
+In San Francisco, coyotes are strolling across the desolate Golden Gate Bridge.
 In the Welsh town of Llandudno, mountain goats are moving in.

 Although urban wildlife is thriving at this time of lockdown, the animals which depend on the specific environmental condition are likely suffering.

 Lockdown has affected the Wildlife

 In Namibia, tourism accounts for 16 percent of employment.
 In Tanzania, protected lands cover over a quarter of the country’s total area.
 But in the last few weeks, these tourism industries have declined.

 The slump in tourism is likely to stay in place until September at least, according to the Nature Conservancy.

-Animals in Captivity are suffering
+Animals in Captivity are Suffering

 The decline in tourism is a global issue that will continue to affect the animal industry in uneven ways.
 And smaller facilities will face a heavier burden than larger, more established ones.

-She fears that it’s a very real concern that many of these animals that are languishing in some of these substandard facilities around the world may not be getting the care or food or veterinary attention that they would if the facilities had the sort of money coming in that they’re used to.
+She fears that it’s a genuine concern that many of these animals that are languishing in some of these substandard facilities around the world may not be getting the care or food or veterinary attention that they would if the facilities had the sort of money coming in that they’re used to.

-How COVID-19 Pandemic has prevented the consumption of Exotic Animals?
+How has COVID-19 Pandemic Prevented the Consumption of Exotic Animals?

-As we all know, the first case of COVID-19 transmission began in the wet market of Wuhan Province in China.
-Experts are of the opinion that the zoological virus transmitted from a Pangolin to the animal, while others are of the opinion that the virus first transmitted after eating a bat’s meat.
+Experts believe that the zoological virus is transmitted from a Pangolin to the animal, while others think that the virus is initially transmitted after eating a bat’s meat.

-According to NewsWeek.com,
+According to Business Insider,